derivia/study-notes/notes/PERSONAL-NOTES.md

 ## Security

+### Json Web Token

+- A standard popular for user authentication.
+- Claims
+    - Statements about an entity, as example, a claim might assert the user's identity/permissions.
+- Divided in three parts:
+    1. Header
+        - Contains metadata, such as, token type (jwt) and signing algorithm.
+    2. Payload
+        - Contains the claims.
+    3. Signature
+        - Crytographic signature used to authenticate that the token hasn't been tampered with.
+        - Created by concatenating the encoded header and payload, then signing with a private key.

 ### Password storing

 - A hash, compared to an ciphertext (text that has been encrypted by some kind of encryption algorithm), is generated with the goal of being irreversible.